-US thrash China to complete Olympic quarters line-up
+US thrash China

 The long-reigning U.S. women's basketball team shifted into high gear on Sunday as they extended their Olympic winning streak to 38 games with a 114-66 thrashing of China that established the line-up for Tuesday's quarter-finals.

 With the knockout phase of the tournament coming up next, the U.S. team went full throttle on offence and tied their national Olympic team record for most points in a game.

 U.S. coach Geno Auriemma said the attacking tactics were necessary to counter the Chinese.
 "It's hard for us to play defence against them.
 Their three-point shooting and their quickness is a problem for everybody.